wcole3/Robot_Rampage/README.md

   a.
 Added female player hurt sound effect
   b.
 Added item pickup sound effect

-3. Adjust world physics so player can no longer mount dead robots
+3. Adjust world physics so player can no longer permanently mount dead robots

 4. Missles no longer launch player into the Unity multiverse